Qovery/documentation/website/docs/using-qovery/configuration/cloud-service-provider/amazon-web-services.md

 import Alert from '@site/src/components/Alert';
 import Assumptions from '@site/src/components/Assumptions';

 Qovery lets you quickly deploy applications to your [Amazon Web Services (AWS)][urls.aws] account.
-No knowledge is needed, and it takes less than 20 minutes to install Qovery on your AWS account.
+No knowledge needed, and it takes less than 20 minutes to install Qovery on your AWS account.

 <Alert type="info">